We care. We listen. We empathise. We respond. We empower.

 Where ever possible we ask children and young people to help plan the activities we run in our clubs.
 We provide a number of regular clubs including –

-Starships – for children aged 6 to 11
+Starships – for children aged 6 to 11 (Tonbridge)

-- Comets – for teenagers aged 10 to 12
+- Comets – for teenagers aged 11 to 14 (Maidstone)

-- Cosmic – for young people 12 to 18
+- Nebula – for young people 11 to 17 (Tunbridge Wells)

-- Galaxy – for teenagers aged 13 to 17
+- Galaxy – for teenagers aged 14 to 17 (Maidstone)

-- Universe (Maidstone) – for young adults aged 18 to 25
+- Universe – for young adults aged 18 to 25 (Maidstone)

-- Universe (Tonbridge) – for young adults aged 18 to 25
+- Universe – for young adults aged 18 to 25 (Tonbridge)

 During the school holidays we run activity sessions for children aged 8 – 18, we call these sessions Space 2 Be Me Time.
 They offer parents a few hours of respite during the school holidays and time for the children to have fun.

-With the exception of our Sam’s club children are encouraged to attend without their parents.
+With the exception of our SAMs club children are encouraged to attend without their parents.
 Of course, if your child is new to the group you can come along to the first couple of sessions.

 Support for parents